Submitting your claim

 We offer customers two types of grant support, Trigger-based and Cost based.

 Trigger-based grants are those where payment of grant is "triggered" when a specific target (identified in your Letter of Offer) is reached.
-The targets are typically employment-related (ie employment, jobs fund and revenue) and payment of grant is authorised following vouching of a valid claim against appropriate documentary evidence.
+The targets are typically employment-related and payment of grant is authorised following vouching of a valid claim against appropriate documentary evidence.

 Cost-based grants are those where payment of grant is made as a reimbursement of expenditure incurred and paid against the eligible costs of approved activities detailed in your Letter of Offer.